rebecamendez/rebeca-hexagonal-nest-template/README.md

 ## 📄 License

-This project is licensed under the Non-Commercial Open Source License (NCOSL).
+This project is licensed under the MIT License.
 This means:

-- ✅ You can view, modify, and distribute the code
+- ✅ You can use, modify, and distribute the code
-- ✅ You can use it for personal or educational purposes
+- ✅ You can use it for commercial purposes
-- ❌ You cannot use it for commercial purposes
-- ❌ You cannot create derivative works for commercial use
+- ✅ You can create derivative works
+- ✅ You can use it privately
+- ✅ You only need to include the original copyright and license notice

 See [LICENSE](LICENSE) for full details.